Game

 the state that happens when every animal or plant of a certain type is dead

-The extinction of the dinosaur happened million of years ago.
+of the dinosaur happened million of years ago.

 optimum